-The only challenge is that one needs to cultivate a harmonious mind (Sattva) to facilitate unrestricted movement of the energy.
+The only challenge is that one needs to have a harmonious mind (Sattva) to facilitate unrestricted movement of energy.
 Kundalini may awaken anytime, irrespective of your practice.

 It’s only a problem when the mind is highly turbulent.
 The idea is to live consciously with as much awareness as possible.